ncmoliver/neural-network-challenge-1/README.md

 ### Loan Repayment Predictions

-- The model had an overall accuracy of 75%.
+The model had an overall accuracy of 75%.
 The model predicted the class 'student will not repay their loan' slightly higher recall and precision.

 ## Conclusion

 **Data Preparation** : Successfully preprocessed the data for training our neural network model.

-- Model Training: Built and trained a deep learning model on a dataset to predict student loan repayment based on `credit_ranking`
+**Model Training**: Built and trained a deep learning model on a dataset to predict student loan repayment based on `credit_ranking`
-- Model Evaluation: Achieved promising results in terms of accuracy and loss
+**Model Evaluation**: Achieved promising results in terms of accuracy and loss